Cosmological viability of anisotropic inflation in Thurston spacetimes: Dynamical stability analysis

 \section{Dynamical stability analysis}

 The objective of this section is to investigate the phase-space structure and stability by applying the dynamical systems approach for the anisotropic inflationary models proposed through Thurston spacetimes.
-Understanding the field equations associated with each of the spacetimes and formulating them as autonomous system of differential equations, parametrized by the appropriate dynamical variables help to describe the phase space of the system.
-Further, we find the fixed points of the system and classify them based on the theory of linear stability \cite{Bahamonde_2018} to look forward for the existence of stable and unique anisotropic fixed points which would infer the cosmological feasibility of anisotropic inflation in Thurston spacetimes.\\ The fixed points (also called \textit{critical points}) are those points where the system remains in a steady state (or equilibrium) indefinitely.
-The critical points for each system is found by solving its corresponding set of differential equations by setting them to zero.
-The obtained points are then studied to find the stability of the system in a linear regime close to these points.\\ The linear stability theory approximates the system linearly around the fixed points, $\frac{d\delta X^i}{d\alpha}=J\delta X^i$, and the eigenvalues of J, the \textit{Jacobian matrix} (or \textit{stability matrix}) evaluated at the critical points conveys the stability at that point.
-If all the eigenvalues of $J$ at a given critical point have positive real parts, then trajectories are repelled from that critical point and it is an \textbf{unstable} point (or a \textbf{repeller}).
+Understanding the field equations associated with each spacetime and formulating them as an autonomous system of differential equations, parametrised by the appropriate dynamical variables, helps describe the system's phase space.
+Furthermore, we identify the system's fixed points and classify them using linear stability theory (c.f. \cite{Bahamonde_2018}) to investigate the existence of stable, unique anisotropic fixed points, which would imply the cosmological feasibility of anisotropic inflation in Thurston spacetimes.

+The fixed points (also called \textit{critical points}) are those points where the system remains in a steady state (or equilibrium) indefinitely.
+The critical points for each system are found by solving its corresponding set of differential equations and setting the equations to zero.
+The obtained points are then analysed to determine the system's stability in a linear regime near them.

+The linear stability theory approximates the system linearly around the fixed points, $\frac{d\delta X^i}{d\alpha}=J\delta X^i$, and the eigenvalues of J, the \textit{Jacobian matrix} (or \textit{stability matrix}) evaluated at the critical points, convey the stability at that point.
+If all the eigenvalues of $J$ at a given critical point have positive real parts, then trajectories are repelled from that critical point, and it is an \textbf{unstable} point (or a \textbf{repeller}).
 If all eigenvalues have negative real parts, the point would attract all the nearby trajectories and it is \textbf{stable} (\textbf{attractor}).
 Lastly, if at least two eigenvalues have real parts with opposite signs, the corresponding critical point is known as a \textbf{saddle point}, attracting trajectories in certain directions while repelling them in others.\\

-\subsection{\textbf{$\mathbb{R}\times \mathbb{H}^2 / \mathbb{S}^2$ geometries}}
+\subsection{\textbf{$\mathbb{E}\times \mathbb{H}^2 / S^2$ geometries}}